-Please find below some of the HTTP Headers Googlebot is sending to an HTTP server from Google Search Console.
+Please find below some of the HTTP Headers Googlebot is requesting from an HTTP server from Google Search Console.
 The screenshots are taken after sending Fetch or Fetch & Render Requests from Google Search Console by selecting Desktop or Mobile: Smartphone as User-Agent.

-Please note that, for your sites you may not receive the same HTTP Headers from Googlebot.
+Please note that, the servers of your sites may not receive the same HTTP Headers from Googlebot.
 For example, in below screenshots we see Accept-Language HTTP Header set as en-US because the requested server sends Vary: Accept-Language HTTP Header to the client which you may not send from your server.

 Googlebot HTTP Headers: Fetch with User-Agent Desktop

 Googlebot HTTP Headers: Fetch & Render with User-Agent Desktop

 Googlebot HTTP Headers: Fetch with User-Agent Mobile: Smartphone